awsdocs/aws-systems-manager-user-guide/doc_source/automation-awsec2-sqlserverdbrestore.md

 1. aws:executeAwsApi \- Retrieve the AMI ID for SQL Server 2017 on Ubuntu 16\.04\.

-1. aws:runInstances \- Launch a new EC2 Linux instance\.
+1. aws:runInstances \- Launch a new EC2 instance for Linux\.

 1. aws:waitForAwsResourceProperty \- Wait for the newly created EC2 instance to be ready\.